How to Harden Sticky Resin

 Did you scrape the sides of your mixing container after pouring?

 We recommend that you scrape the sides of your mixing bowl while mixing, but we don’t recommend scraping when you pour your resin.
-This is because you might pour in unmixed resin.
+This is because you might pour in the unmixed resin.
 To avoid this, scrape down the sides as you mix, and gather all your resin in the center of your mixing bowl before you pour it.

 How to Fix Soft Resin Spots